samrafif/weesh/README.md

-# Wee
+# Weesh
-wee is a super simple URL shortener. it's just an API at the moment, but i will be adding a UI soon, so stay tuned
+weesh is a super simple URL shortener. it's just an API at the moment, but i will be adding a UI soon, so stay tuned